All Episodes

 I let my cat out on the porch.

-When I tell him it's time to go in, he gets pissed and he goes, and he hisses at me, and he goes inside and he sulks for a while.
+When I tell him it's time to go in, he gets pissed and he goes, and he hisses at me, and he goes inside, and he sulks for a while.

-That's kind of the next step up in brain evolution, is to experience these emotions.
+That's kind of the next step up in brain evolution is to experience these emotions.

-Reptiles don't really experience emotion.
+And reptiles don't really experience emotions.

-They can react in self-defense or counter-attack or nothing.
+They can react in self-defense or counterattack or nothing.

 Fight or flight.

-Fight or flight, right.
+Fight or flight, right?

 That's reptilian.